-Emotionally Focused Therapy (EFT) is a short-term form of therapy that focuses on adult relationships and attachment/bonding.
+Emotionally Focused Therapy (EFT) is a short-term form of therapy that focuses on adult relationships and attachments.

 The therapist and clients look at patterns in the relationship and take steps to create a more secure bond and develop more trust to move the relationship in a healthier, more positive direction.